albertqjiang/Portal-to-ISAbelle/README.md

    ```shell
    python command_generation/generate_commands_afp.py
    ```
    and follow the instructions.
 At the first step it asks you which ports you want to use.
-We current support 8000, 9000, 10000, 11000, 12000.
+We current support ports 8000-8200, 9000, 10000, 11000, 12000.
 You can also add your favourites by editing src/scala/server/PisaOneStageServers.scala.
 This dictates how many processes for extraction you wish to run at the same time.

    It should say "A total of X files are due to be generated" with X > 5000.
    And you should see files called afp_extract_script_${port_number}.sh in the directory.